A Head, Heart, and Hands Education

 A Head, Heart, and Hands Education – our way of describing how the school teaches the whole child through a program that meets them where they are developmentally.

-Main Lesson (first two hours of the day) are taught by the Class Teacher.
+Main Lesson is taught by the Class Teacher.
 Teachers are California credentialed and are Waldorf certificated or receive training in Waldorf methods.

 - Fiber arts and other handwork skills

 - Physical education and field games (referred to as Games Class)